mversluys/premake-ghp/README.md

 Exports a folder in the package named include.

-### package_export_links
+### package_export_project

-Exports something that will be linked.

-When a project uses package_links on this package, it will add all of the libraries specified to the link.

-Examples:

-    package_export_links 'foo'

-In premake, projects can be linked in addition to specific libraries.
-If there are projects declared in the premake5-package.lua file, they can be exported using the package_export_library directive.
+If there are projects declared in the premake5-package.lua file, they can be exported using the package_export_project directive.

 Example:

     project 'foo'
         type 'StaticLib'
         package_export_links 'foo'

+An optional label can be specified when the project

+### package_export_lib

+Exports a library that can be linked.
+The path to the library is relative to the start of the repository.
+When package_links is used, any relevant libraries will be added.

+Examples:

+    package_export_lib 'lib/protobuf.lib'

 ### package_asset